I laughed a lot today.

 In the absurdity of college football, sometimes that is what you have to do.

 Now, though for Penn State, because of that absurdity, it’s time to get serious.
 Why?
-Because of a 44-7 win over Maryland, the Nittany Lions are headed back to the Big Ten Championship before it begins its run at a national title.
+Because of a 44-7 win over Maryland, the Nittany Lions are headed back to the Big Ten Championship before they begins their run at a national title.

 Yes, I’m serious.